nodejs/node/deps/npm/docs/content/commands/npm-run-script.md

 ```

 The actual shell your script is run within is platform dependent.
 By default,
-on Unix-like systems it is the `/bin/sh` command, on Windows it is the `cmd.exe`.
+on Unix-like systems it is the `/bin/sh` command, on Windows it is
+`cmd.exe`.
 The actual shell referred to by `/bin/sh` also depends on the system.
 You can customize the shell with the `script-shell` configuration.